Stories of Erondell is a collection of four shorts that all tell of the same event from different perspectives.

 What does it take to create change?
 What is the defining moment when change for the better occurs?
 In this series of shorts, we hear from Olivia, Patricia, Rogan, and Patrick as they describe the events of the Second Thursday of May in the dystopian metropolis of Erondell.
 The events and its aftermath are big, but they come to realize that change truly happens in the smallest of moments.

-Don’t forget to leave a review on Amazon or iTunes.
+Don’t forget to leave a review on Amazon.
 I’m always glad to hear feedback of my work.